Hearing reset for Lavaca man charged with health care fraud

 The petition was signed by Ryan Forsyth, U.S. pretrial services/probation officer.
 It accuses Taylor of violating state and federal criminal law prohibiting fraud and theft while out on bail.

-It alleges Taylor contacted the New York-based company GenTech Scientific about purchasing used laboratory equipment in about June.
+It alleges Taylor contacted the New York-based company GenTech Scientific about purchasing used laboratory equipment over the summer.
 GenTech agreed to buy three used machines and wired payments totaling $165,000 to someone else's bank account at American Heritage Bank at Taylor's direction, the petition says.
 Although GenTech received the machines, the necessary software was never provided, which was valued at about $75,000.

 GenTech also agreed to buy three other machines from Taylor for $170,000, the petition states.
 The company wired $85,000 July 28 and another $7,500 Sept.
-20 to the aforementioned bank account as prepayment for the machines per Taylor's instruction, which were to be delivered to GenTech in early October.
+20 to the aforementioned bank account as prepayment for the machines, per Taylor's instruction.
+The machines were to be delivered to GenTech in early October.
 However, neither the machines nor a refund had been delivered as of Nov.
 9, according to the petition.

 Taylor also violated conditions of his release regarding travel, the petition says.
 Taylor's travel was restricted to the Western District of Arkansas unless given approval beforehand.
 However, he could travel to Oklahoma for medical reasons, as well as the Southern District of Florida for attorney consultation, with prior approval.